How to Build a New Flower Bed for All Your Favorite Blooms

 How to Prepare a Flower Bed

-How much sunlight does the spot get?
-Most flower bed plants—particularly annual flowers—require full sun, which means a minimum of six hours of direct sunlight each day.
-You can certainly plant a flower bed in a part-sun or mostly shady area, but you'll be a bit more limited in your choice of flowers.
+Many popular bedding plants like annual flowers require full sun, which means a minimum of six hours of direct sunlight each day.
+You can certainly choose a spot in part-sun or even a mostly shady area, but you'll be a bit more limited in what flowers will grow there.

 Flower Bed Ideas and Designs

-- Looking for flower bed ideas in front of the house?
+- Looking to a make a statement in front of the house?
 Wrap a small flower bed around your mailbox, line your front walkway, add color underneath a tree, or surround the bases of the front porch risers.

-- Get geometric with a perfectly square, rectangular, circular, or even triangular flower bed design.
+- Get geometric with a perfectly square, rectangular, circular, or even triangular bed.

-- Use a flower bed to block unattractive backyard features such as air conditioners, trash cans, swimming pool heaters, or storage sheds.
+- Focus on tall or dense plants to help block unattractive backyard features such as air conditioners, trash cans, swimming pool heaters, or storage sheds.

 Removing Grass and Building the Flower Bed

-How to dig a flower bed: Digging out the grass is a fast process, but hard on your back.
-Use a shovel to remove a patch of grass from the center of your planned flower bed, then continue to remove turf by wedging the shovel—a hoe also works—under the edges of the grass.
+Digging out the grass can be hard work.
+Use a shovel to remove a section of grass from the center of your planned bed, then continue to remove turf by wedging the shovel (a hoe also works) under the edges of the grass.
 Then lift and peel the sod away.
-Once the grass is gone, you can prepare the soil for planting your flower bed.
+Once you have removed the grass, you can prepare the soil for planting.

-How to make a flower bed without digging: Removing grass without digging is the lengthy-but-easy method.
-Simply cover the entire area to be transformed into a flower bed with sheets of newspaper.
-Layer the paper at least five pages deep, then cover the newspaper with several inches of rich soil or compost.
+Removing grass without digging is the lengthy-but-easy method.
+Simply cover the entire area of your future flower bed with several overlapping sheets of newspaper.
+Layer the paper at least six pages deep, then cover the newspaper with several inches of rich soil or compost.
 Water well.
-Over the next few months, the buried grass will die, and the newspaper will eventually decompose while adding nutrients to the soil.
-In four or five months, your new flower bed will be ready for soil preparation.
+Over the next few months, the buried grass will die, and the newspaper will decompose while adding nutrients to the soil.
+For best results, keep the area covered for up to a year before planting.

 Flower Bed Plants

-- Low-growing annuals such as sweet alyssum, lobelia, and impatiens work well as flower bed border plants.
+- Low-growing annuals such as sweet alyssum, lobelia, and impatiens work well as front-of-the-border plants.

-- Add zing to flower bed designs in the front of the house with a colorful mixture of varied-height beauties like zinnias, snapdragons, stock, or marigolds.
+- Add zing in the front of the house with a colorful mixture of varied-height beauties like zinnias, snapdragons, or marigolds.

-- Tall flowers, including sunflowers, hollyhocks, and cosmos, are perfect for a small flower bed design around the steps to your front porch or along a property fence.
+- Tall flowers, including sunflowers, hollyhocks, and cosmos, can be especially inviting when flanking the steps to your front porch or along a property fence.

 - Raised flower bed planting ideas include a center row of tall and medium-height blooms with a border of cascading flowers like bacopa, ivy geranium, moss rose, or calibrachoa.

-- Other flower bed plant ideas include a garden of single-color flowers, a patriotic mix of red-white-and-blue blooms, a pastel flower bed, or a "moon garden" planted entirely in white flowers.
+- Other ideas include a garden of single-color flowers, a patriotic mix of red-white-and-blue blooms, a pastel flower bed, or a "moon garden" planted entirely in white flowers.

-Building a flower bed from scratch might seem intimidating, but actually, it's a fairly easy project that just about any enthusiastic DIYer or gardener can master.
+Building a flower bed from scratch might seem intimidating, but actually, it's a fairly straightforward project that just about any enthusiastic DIYer or gardener can accomplish.
 The time spent in planning, designing, and preparing will be repaid many times over once you're admiring your beautiful blooms.